LibrariesHacked/librarieshacked.github.io/_posts/2024-01-17-library-data-storytelling-method.md

 This tends to come down to level of detail.
 Using overly aggregated and generalised statistics can be a way of destroying some of our most useful datasets.

-- An example of limited data would be something like a count of loans (including renewals) in a library branch over the course of a year.
+- An example of limited data would be something like a count of loans (including renewals) for a library servce over the course of a year.
 What does it tell us?
 Not very much.
 - An example of useful data could be a dataset of all items being loaned in a year, which branch, which method (self-service/issue desk), whether they were a new issue or renewal, and the date and time.

-Advocacy for open data (data provided to the public for anyone to use) needs to include insisting that data is useful.
+Advocacy for open data (data provided to the public for anyone to use) needs to include the insistence that published data is useful, and not just ticking a transparency box.
+This doesn't mean that existing data should not be published because we don't think it's useful enough, it means we need to provide the same data to the public that we would provide to ourselves.
-Giving the public data that says how many loans there were in each library branch is also of no use to them.

 ## How to get the most from data